Kaiapoi High School Kaiapoi High School

 Recommended Prior Learning

-Students will choose painting or printmaking and will develop their own ideas and themes over the year, in consultation with the teacher.
-These are based on the students’ own interests.
+This is a very practical, hands-on course.
+Students will choose painting or printmaking and will develop their ideas and themes over the year, in consultation with the teacher.
+These are based on the student's interests.

-Students will be challenged to explore their relationship with pictorial space, surface, risk-taking, and possibilities.
+Students will be challenged to explore their relationship with pictorial space, surface, risk-taking, and possibilities, and to take inspiration from established artists’ ideas, methods, and techniques.

 Opportunities arise each year for students to publicly exhibit their work and enter competitions.